Jeff Ruggeri

 comes to modifying a domain.
 Board attachments or detachments often do

 not work, for no visible reason.
-While the intent is not to malign this tool, as
+While the intent is not to malign this

-it is useful in its own right, it is not the best tool for this particular feature of
+it is useful in its own right, it is not the best tool for this particular

 the E10k.